 The Thilawa SEZ will proceed in two development stages: a smaller Phase I on 400 ha of land from which residents have already been evicted, and a larger Phase II on 2,000 ha of land from which residents had yet to be evicted at the time of writing.
 The primary stakeholders in the SEZ include the Yangon Regional Government, responsible for acquiring the land and relocating affected villagers; the Thilawa SEZ Management Committee, tasked with management of the SEZ and its investors; JICA, a Japanese governmental agency that is developing and investing in the SEZ and the Myanmar Japan Thilawa Development, Ltd. (MJTD), a special purpose company founded by investors from Myanmar and Japan.
-MJTD's shareholders comprise of the Thilawa SEZ Management Committee (10%); JICA (10%); MMS Thilawa Development Co., Ltd. (MMST), a consortium of Japanese corporations Mitsubishi, Marubeni, and Sumitomo (39%); and the Myanmar Companies (41%).3
+MJTD's shareholders comprise of the Thilawa SEZ Management Committee (10%); JICA (10%); MMS Thilawa Development Co., Ltd. (MMST), a consortium of Japanese corporations Mitsubishi, Marubeni, and Sumitomo (39%); and the Myanmar Thilawa SEZ Holdings Public Limited (MTSH), a consortium of nine private Myanmar companies (41%).3